On September 17, 1941, the greatest Cardinal of all time, Stan Musial, made his major-league debut.

-Sandwiched between center fielder Johnny Hopp and first baseman Johnny Mize in the No. 3 spot in the Cardinals’ lineup, 20-year-old Stan Musial had two hits, including a two-run double, in the Cardinals’ 3-2 win over the Boston Braves.
+Sandwiched between center fielder Johnny Hopp and first baseman Johnny Mize in the No. 3 spot in the Cardinals’ lineup, 20-year-old Musial had two hits, including a two-run double, in the Cardinals’ 3-2 win over the Boston Braves.

 The native of Donora, Pennsylvania, originally signed with the Cardinals as a pitcher in 1937.
-Upon graduting high school, he began his minor-league career and soon impressed his coaches with his hitting talent.
+Upon graduating high school, he began his minor-league career and soon impressed his coaches with his hitting talent.
 That prompted them to play him in the outfield between his starts on the mound.
 A shoulder injury suffered in the outfield in 1940 made him a full-time outfielder, and in 1941 Musial hit .359 with 29 home runs between Class C Springfield and Class AA Rochester.

 On September 15, the St. Louis Star and Times, Globe-Democrat, and Post-Dispatch all reported that the Cardinals had called up three players from the minors: Stanley Musial and George Kurowski from Rochester and pitcher Ed Beazley from New Orleans.
 The following day, the Post-Dispatch added two more names to the newcomers: outfielder Walter Sessi from the Cardinals’ minor-league team in Houston and another Rochester outfielder, Irving Dusak.